Eddie Chuculate: Author

 Chuculate wrote Voices at Dawn: New Work from the Institute of American Indian Arts 1995-1996.

 His story, Yoyo was published by The Iowa Review and it received a Pushcart Prize citation.

 Chuculate won a PEN / O. Henry Award in 2007 for his story, Galveston Bay, 1826.
 In it, four Cheyenne people encounter the ocean for the first time when they travel to the Gulf of Mexico, experiencing a "cataclysmic journey" on their way.
 Ursula K. Le Guin, a short-story writer and novelist, was one of the jurors and she wrote an essay about her favorite piece.
 She said Chuculate's story "won me first, and last, by surprising me: every sentence unexpected, yet infallible.
 On rereading, both qualities remain...
 The calm, beautiful, unexplaining accuracy of description carries us right through the madness of the final adventure."
 Chuculate's stories have appeared in Manoa, Ploughshares, Blue Mesa Review, Many Mountains Moving and The Kenyon Review.
 In the July / August 2010 edition of World Literature Today, Chuculate was featured as the journal's "Emerging Author."

 His first book of fiction, Cheyenne Madonna, was published in July 2012.
 It is about a young Creek/Cherokee man who writes home to his father as he wanders the Southwest.
-Joy Harjo, a Creek poet, say that it "investigates the broken-heart nation of Indian men.
+Joy Harjo, a Creek poet, says that it "investigates the broken-heart nation of Indian men.
 The epicenter of action is the tenuous meeting place between boyhood and manhood, between fierce need and desire."
 The seven stories follow the life of Jordan Coolwater, who leaves Oklahoma and goes West to pursue a sculpting career, all the while battling the two constants in his life: alcohol and art.
 The stories also explore history, myth, interracial relationships, racism and father-son relationships.
 On July 19, 2010, Publishers Weekly review stated, "Chuculate writes forthright prose in a somber key, examining without judgment the lives of Native American characters. ...
 Memory and will converge here to powerful effect."

 "Dear Shorty" from the book is also published in Road to Nowhere and Other New Stories from the Southwest.